v-research/edu/thesis/thesis-2.md

 share with you our paper on a theory of error (and we'd be happy to discuss it with you) and collaborate to one of the following thesis.

-# I'm an engineer -- A formal approach to the engineering of security protocols and cyber-physical systems
+## A formal approach to the engineering of security protocols and cyber-physical systems

 The bulk of the question is, obviously, what you want to do with your system.
 Can you break it down to a number of functions so that we can try to predict errors at a microscopic